ndw/xmlcalabash2-xspec/README.md

 step that can run [XSpec](https://github.com/xspec/xspec) tests.

 XML Calabash 2.x is still pre-alpha.
 You aren’t expected to be able to use this.

+## TODO

+* Work out a proper error code for failure if `assert-valid` is true.
+* Write unit tests for the rest of the Schematron scenarios.
+* See if I can implement Schematron Quick Fixes.
+* Implement the coverage option.